 Wondering if a change of meter could help you enjoy cheaper gas and electric prices?
-We’ve put together a quick breakdown of Economy 7 and 10 meters and how they could, potentially, help you make savings on your energy.
+We’ve put together a quick breakdown of Economy 7 and 10 meters and how they could help you make savings on your energy.

 What is an Economy 7 meter?

-Economy 7 meters provide you with an easy way to save on your energy bills – providing they suit your lifestyle.
+Economy 7 meters are electricity meters (sometimes called e7 meters) that provide you with an easy way to save on your energy bills – providing they suit your lifestyle.
 Good news if you’re in the market for cheaper gas and electric prices.

-An Economy 7 meter and plan gives you a seven-hour window, at night, in which you pay a lower rate for your electricity.
-The idea is that you can run your washing machines, dishwasher and other electrical devices overnight to make some great savings on your electricity (Economy 7 meters are only used for electricity).
+An Economy 7 meter gives you a seven-hour window, at night, in which you pay a lower rate for your electricity.
+The different rates run on an Economy 7 meter are often referred to as Day Rate and Night Rate or Rate 1 (R1) and Rate 2 (R2).
+The idea is that you can run your washing machines, dishwasher and other electrical devices overnight to make some great savings on your electricity.

-These plans are particularly good for those with storage heaters, for example, which allow you to generate and store heat overnight for use the next day – a great way to enjoy cheap energy.
-It’s a good idea, but obviously works best if you have the right lifestyle or home set-up to run electrical machines at night.
+These plans are particularly good for homes with storage heaters, for example, which allows you to generate and store heat overnight for use the next day – a great way to enjoy cheaper energy.
+It’s a good idea but obviously works best if you have the right lifestyle or home set-up to run electrical machines at night.
 For instance, top floor flats with noisy washing machines might not be the best option.
-The flip-side, is that an Economy 7 plan will charge you considerably more for the energy you use during the ‘peak’ daytime hours, meaning gas and electric prices can end up being higher than you had expected.
+The flip-side is that an Economy 7 plan will charge you considerably more for the energy you use during the ‘peak’ daytime hours, meaning gas and electric prices can end up being higher than you had expected.

 Why is demand for Economy 7 meters falling?

 Economy 7’s downfall is that it’s for electricity only.
 More people have now moved to gas heating systems which tend to be cheaper and more efficient than electric heating.
 This has meant that demand for Economy 7 tariffs has dramatically reduced.